google/blockly-samples/plugins/workspace-minimap/README.md

 ```

 ### Configuration
-The minimap takes a workspace as input and it inherits all of its properites (RTL, Theme, etc.).
+The minimap takes a workspace as input and it inherits its RTL and theme properties (so that they don't need ot be configured manually).
 Additional styling of the minimap is possible with CSS.
 Use the `blockly-minimap` class for the minimap (box-shadow, etc.) and `blockly-focus-region` for the focus region (fill color, etc.).

-It is worth noting that when using a PositionedMinimap, the size of the minimap is determined by the window size, and the position by the primary workspace layout configuration.

 ## API
 - `init`: Initializes the minimap.
-- `dispose`: Disposes of minimap.
+- `dispose`: Disposes of the minimap.

 - `isFocusEnabled`: Returns whether the focus region is enabled.
 - `enableFocusRegion`: Turns on the focus region in the minimap.